-Read Aloud Keau Aloud Where a candidate is reading difficult text, they may work more effectively if they can hear themselves read.
-A candidate who reads aloud to themselves must be accommodated separately within the Centre.
+D 1 A1 1 Read Aloud Where a candidate is reading difficult text, he/she may work more effectively if they can hear themselves read.
+A candidate who reads aloud to himself/herself must be accommodated separately within the Centre.
 A candidate who persistently struggles to understand what they have read, and to whom it makes a significant difference to hear themselves read aloud.
 The arrangement must reflect the candidate's normal way of working in internal school tests and mock examinations.
-Alternative rooming arrangements Separate/ individual invigilation within the centre, away from the main exam halls/ rooms.
+Separate Room Separate/ individual invigilation within the centre, away from the main exam halls/ rooms.
 A decision will be based on: - Whether the candidate has a substantial and long-term impairment which has an adverse effect; and - The candidate's difficulties are established within the Centre and known to relevant members of staff; and - the candidate's normal way of working within the Centre.
 Modified papers Modified papers are individually prepared for candidates for whom other adjustments are unsuitable.
 The modification of papers involves additional resources.
 Therefore, Centres are required to provide the awarding bodies with early notification that a candidate will require a modified paper.
 Word processor Access to a word processor for an exam (if appropriate - not for subjects such as Maths) so the student would word process their answers.
 Spelling and grammar checks would be disabled and a special exam account would be used with no internet access.
 The provision to use a laptop is put in place to address an underlying difficulty such as: speed of handwriting; medical condition; physical disability; sensory impairment; planning and organisational difficulties or poor legibility.
 Word processor (cont.)
 The use of a laptop in exams reflects the student's normal way of working at the school and has been agreed as appropriate to the student's needs.
 The use of a laptop cannot be granted to a student simply because this is their preferred way of working.
 Centres are allowed to provide a word processor with the spelling and grammar, check facility/predictive text disabled (switched off) to a candidate where it is their normal way of working within the centre and is appropriate to their needs.
 For example, the quality of language significantly improves as a result of using a word processor due to problems with planning and organisation when writing by hand.
 (This also extends to the use of electronic braillers and tablets.)
+For further information, see the word processor information below